 Variations On Crab Bisque

 Traditional seafood bisque is thickened with rice.
-We prefer the taste of potatoes, but you could for sure use rice!
+I prefer the taste of potatoes, but you could for sure use rice!
 The rice needs to cook for about 20 minutes in the pot of soup, so add it at the same time you add the seafood stock, the purée when directed.

 Want to try this bisque with lobster or shrimp?
 Go for it!
 This bisque would be lovely with any crustacean.

-We love the idea of adding fresh corn or puréeing the soup before adding small diced potatoes for a bit of texture.
+I love the idea of adding fresh corn or puréeing the soup before adding small diced potatoes for a bit of texture.
 But honestly, this is our dream crab bisque, and we hope you’ll give it a try as written before changing anything!

 If you make our Crab Bisque recipe, please let us know by leaving a review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 For more cozy winter meals, check out the following recipes: